To establish value, focus more on high priority projects: Reading Michael Lynch's post on why he quit Google to work for himself

 The last promotion packet hinged on work that took him maybe a couple months to do, but that I managed to spin into a big complex project, because it was stuff that folks at the Director/VP level cared about deeply but had no idea how to do …”

 I’m more and more convinced of that point of view.
-There are some weeks where you might work extra hard, putting in additional time in the evenings and weekends, and other weeks where you can just coast.
-No one will likely notice from week to week.
-What matters more is your general alignment on important, high-impact projects that matter to the business.
-And more importantly, your manager’s ability to understand that and to highlight your involvement in those projects, spinning up your role in these complex, high-impact projects to promotion committees.
+There are some weeks where I might work extra hard, putting in additional time in the evenings and weekends, and other weeks where I just coast.
+No one seems to notice from week to week.
+What matters more is my general alignment on important, high-impact projects that matter to the business.
+And more importantly, my manager’s ability to understand that integration and to highlight my involvement in those projects, explaining my role in these complex, high-impact projects to promotion committees.

 About Tom Johnson